 - Data carpentry for biologists — Dr. Ethan White & Dr. Zachary Brym

 OPENSCAPES RESOURCES, MEDIA, & PRESENTATIONS

 We have focused on openly communicating the process behind our development of Oceanscapes.
 Here are presentations we have given about Openscapes, and materials for the Openscapes Champions series.
-You are welcome to reuse and remix.
+They are licensed under a Creative Commons Attribution 4.0 International License; You are welcome to reuse and remix with attrbution.

 - Media & Presentations — media and slides about Openscapes for various audiences

 - Champions Lesson Series — lesson book for the Champions program, with links to slides and course agendas